 In acidic conditions (pH below 7), they appear red or pink; in neutral conditions (pH 7), they appear purple; and in basic conditions (pH above 7), they appear blue.
 So, what does this mean for blueberries?
 Well, since their natural pH is around 3.5, anthocyanins in blueberries will usually appear pink or red.

 However, if the berries are exposed to a basic solution (like baking soda), the anthocyanins will change color to blue.
 This is why some recipes for “blueberry muffins” call for adding a bit of baking soda to the batter – it helps to bring out the natural blueness of the berries!
+Of course, you can also find artificially-colored “blueberries” at some grocery stores.

 These berries have been treated with a dye that makes them look blue, regardless of their actual pH.
 So, if you’re ever curious about whether or not those bright blue berries are actually real – now you know!